gvolpe/stargazers-raffle/README.md

 # stargazers-raffle

-Run a raffle from the 🌟 stargazers 🌟 of a Github project!
+Run a raffle with the 🌟 stargazers 🌟 of a Github project!

 ## Overview